 endowment, please contact us at 416-415-5000 ext.3721.

 An endowment is a cash donation with the stipulation that it be invested and the principal remain intact in perpetuity.
 Your gift of $20,000 or more can establish a named scholarship and you will received a tax receipt for the full amount of your endowment

 George Brown College awards annual scholarships from the interest generated by endowed gifts.
 Endowments can be directed towards particular programs or student groups, as designated by the donor and the Foundation.

 What do I call my endowment?

 Endowments can be named in recognition of you, or you may choose to name your endowment in honour or in memory of a family member, colleague or friend.

 How is the award given out?

-GBC faculty members select student award recipients based on criteria developed by you when you establish an endowment.
-These criteria reflect the nature of the scholarship.
-However, we ask donors to keep such criteria general to ensure a scholarship can be presented each year.
+When you establish an endowment, criteria for disbursement will be developed in consultation with the Foundation.
+The criteria reflects the nature of the scholarship, however we ask donors keep such criteria general to ensure a scholarship can be presented